Students step up to brighten health care world

 Students at Wellsboro Area School District recently participated in a cooperative project for those in local hospitals.

-Art students from Don Gill Elementary, Rock L. Butler Middle and the high school recently created posters to decorate the walls of both UPMC Wellsboro and UPMC Cole (Coudersport) .
+Art students from Don Gill Elementary, Rock L. Butler Middle and the high school recently created posters to decorate the walls of both UPMC Wellsboro and UPMC Cole (Coudersport) campuses.

 Led by art teachers Sarah Wagman (elementary), Heather Ladd (middle) and Laura Kozuhowski (high school), students learned more about healthcare and the inner workings of the facilities.
 They discovered the numerous types of healthcare workers who are involved with caring for patients showed their appreciation in the final work.